TheresaLui/SelfHelpContent_v2/articles/microsoft.costmanagement/diagnoseandsolve-microsoftcostmanagement-costmanagement.md

         {
             "id": "Why_don't_I_see_my_subscriptions_in_Cost_Management?",
-            "title": "Why don't I see my subscriptions in Cost Management?", "description": "can't see subscriptions",
+            "title": "Why don't I see my subscriptions in Cost Management?", "description": "I am unable to see my subscriptions in Cost Management.", "category": "Cost Management",
-            "category": "",
             "searchTags": "",
             "supportTopicId": "",
             "commonSolutionArticleId": "22c146db-3d2c-4a4c-a15b-2a0e5435b52a"